upavloff/upavloff.github.io/README.md

 To do so run the commands explained in the [tutorial](https://github.com/gitname/react-gh-pages), and don't forget to set the publishing link on the `gh-pages` branch!

+You'll have to do a `npm run deploy` each time to update the gh-branch.

 ## 4. Add a Custom Domain to GitHub Pages

 I used hostinger and followed this [tutorial](https://dev.to/sidmohanty11/how-to-add-a-custom-domain-to-github-pages-hostinger-edition-p4p)